DavidCico/Enhanced-Event-Driven-Backtester/README.md

 Alongside Python, the SciPy packages are also required.
 In Ubuntu and Debian, the SciPy ecosystem can be installed by:

     sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

+The latest release of Scikit-Learn machine learning package, which can be installed with pip:

+    pip install -U scikit-learn

 Finally, the pymysql package for connecting to MySQL databases using Python, which can be installed with pip: